Whittlesea Bicycle Users Group, serving the Whittlesea Cycling Community.

 Whittlesea BUG organises workshops and classes to educate cyclists about basic bicycle repairs and cycling skills.

-With the COVID-19 Stage 4 isolation rules back in force, the WBUG committee have suspended official rides.
+With the COVID-19 isolation rules are easing, the WBUG committee have still suspended official rides.
 Confirming that Whittlesea is part of Melbourne and the Restrictions apply.

-Stage 4 restrictions are in place from 6pm on Sunday 2 August for metropolitan Melbourne.
+Stage 4 restrictions are relaxed from Monday the 19th October 2020 for metropolitan Melbourne.

-Stay within 5km from home for shopping and exercise.
-Use the map on the Department of Premier and Cabinet website to see how far you are allowed to travel from your home under the stage 4 restrictions.
+Stay within 25km from home for shopping and exercise.
+Use the map on the Department of Premier and Cabinet website to see how far 25 km is from your home.

-Everyone must wear a mask when they leave home, unless an exception applies.
-This is enforceable across regional Victoria from 11:59pm on Sunday 2 August.
+Everyone must wear a mask when they leave home, unless an exception applies

-The following Victorian Government Stage 4 exercise rules have been established for the safety of all for residents of Metropolitain Melbourne
+The following Victorian Government exercise rules have been established for the safety of all for residents of Metropolitain Melbourne

 Exercise and Cycling